-Reno orthodontists Dr. Kent Phillips, Dr. Daniel Walton and the entire team at Legendary Smiles are dedicated to helping patients achieve beautiful smiles with the latest in orthodontic care.
+Reno orthodontists, Dr. Larkin, Dr. Lloyd, Dr. Walton Dr. Phillips, and the entire team at Legendary Smiles are dedicated to helping patients achieve beautiful smiles with the latest in orthodontic care.

 Beyond that, our entire team believes that it is important that each of our patients is well educated, not only on their specific treatment plan, but also in the basics of orthodontics.
 Below, you will find information regarding treatments, common orthodontic problems, appliances and other basic orthodontic terms.